trojal/rozero-notes/updates/en/07-2018-01-30-[item]-memorial-dungeon-equipment.md

 			[Learning Potion] ATK increased by 5x the level.<br>
 			Increased attack speed by 10%.<br>
 			[Throw Potion] When in use, LUK +7, DEX +7, INT +7,<br/>
-			몬스터 처치 시 일정 확률로 식인식물병, 코팅약 드롭.
-(Monsters have a chance to drop plant bottles and glistening coat bottles?)<br>
+			Monsters have a chance of dropping Plant Bottle & Glistening Coat.<br>
 			CRIT +5 every +2 armor smelting level.<br/>
 			</td>
 		</tr>